Sinking of the Titanic

-RMS Titanic sank on 15 April 1912 in the North Atlantic Ocean.
-The largest ocean liner in service at the time, Titanic was four days into her maiden voyage from Southampton, England, to New York City, United States, with an estimated 2,224 people on board when she struck an iceberg at 23:40 (ship's time) (Note: At the time of the collision, Titanics clocks were set to 2 hours 2 minutes ahead of the Eastern Time Zone, and 2 hours 58 minutes behind Greenwich Mean Time.
+sank in the North Atlantic Ocean on 15 April 1912.
+The largest ocean liner in service at the time, Titanic was four days into her maiden voyage from Southampton, England, to New York City, United States, with over 2,200 people on board when she struck an iceberg at 23:40 (ship's time) (Note: At the time of the collision, Titanics clocks were set to 2 hours 2 minutes ahead of the Eastern Time Zone, and 2 hours 58 minutes behind Greenwich Mean Time.
 The ship's time had been set at midnight, 13–14 April 1912, and was based on the expected position of Titanic at local apparent noon on 14 April, which in turn was based on the star sights of the evening of 13 April, adjusted by dead reckoning.
 Due to the unfolding disaster, Titanics clocks were not adjusted at midnight of 14–15 April.) on 14 April.
 She sank two hours and forty minutes later at 02:20 ship's time (05:18 GMT) on 15 April, resulting in the deaths of up to 1,635 people, making it one of the deadliest peacetime maritime disasters in history.

-Titanic received six warnings of sea ice on 14 April, but was travelling at a speed of roughly 22 kn when her lookouts sighted the iceberg.
+Titanics wireless operators received seven warnings of sea ice leading up to the night of 14 April, but was travelling at a speed of roughly 22 kn when her lookouts sighted the iceberg.
 Unable to turn quickly enough, the ship suffered a glancing blow that buckled the steel plates covering her starboard side and opened six of her sixteen compartments to the sea.
-Titanic had been designed to stay afloat with up to four of her forward compartments flooded, and the crew used distress flares and radio (wireless) messages to attract help as the passengers were put into lifeboats.
+Titanic had been designed to stay afloat with up to four of her forward compartments flooded, and the crew used distress rockets and wireless messages to attract rescue vessels as the passengers were put into lifeboats.